Astrodevil/Google-Cloud-Facilitator-Program/Deploy to Kubernetes in Google Cloud Challenge Lab .md

 git push
 ```

-in last on jenkins windows tamplate just click on built which is in nevigation manu
+in last on jenkins windows tamplate just click on built which is in nevigation menu